charleyroose/Swift_training_earth/README.md

-# Training on swift with few exercices
+# Training on swift with few basic exercices.